NinjaBearStudioTech/Documentation/Writerside/topics/inventory/inventory_system/fragments/inv_fragment_linked_container.md

 ## Equipment System Integration

 The Linked Container Fragment is designed to work seamlessly with the **Equipment Container** and **Equipment Layout**.
 This allows for elegant support of items that require multiple equipment slots (e.g., two-handed weapons).
+Make sure to use both classes in your equipment container when using this fragment!

 ### Equipment Container
 The `UNinjaInventoryEquipmentContainer` class is aware of this fragment and uses it to: